There can be Many Paths to Successful Donkey Training

 Extinction Reinforcement in Training

 Extinction used in training would be when you remove something in order to decrease a behavior.
 You are taking something away so that a response is decreased.
-Example, I had a mare that made my pony extremely buddy sour.
-She wasn’t like this at her other owners or before I bought this mare.
+Example, I had a mare that made my pony extremely buddy sour and nervous.
+She wasn’t like this at her other owners or with any other horse.
 So I sold that mare.
 Problem solved.
-That pony wasn’t buddy sour anymore.
+That pony wasn’t buddy sour or nervous anymore.

 Will You Be Adding Positive Reinforcement Donkey Training to your Plans?